top of page

 Purpose of this Notice

-The newly merged GCB respects the privacy of personal information and understands the importance of keeping this information confidential and secure.
+The newly merged GCBHS respects the privacy of personal information and understands the importance of keeping this information confidential and secure.
 This Notice describes how we protect the confidentiality of the personal information we receive, how we may use and disclose it and how you can access this information.
 Please review it carefully.

 General Information